luinunes13/luinunes13/README.md

 <br><br>
 👩🏽‍💻 Transition into the tech industry.
 <br>
-📚 I am doing Higher Diploma in Science in computing at National College of Ireland (NCI)
+📚 I am doing Higher Diploma in Science in computing at National College of Ireland (NCI).
 <br>
 🎯🇧🇷 Apparel Designer from Brazilian fashion brand.
 <br>
-🎯🇮🇪 Healthcare Assistant and Computer Science Student
+🎯🇮🇪 Healthcare Assistant and Computer Science Student.
 <br><br>

  ##